-Mr. Dyer represents clients in Texas and throughout the country and is widely recognized for his work in transfers of hard-to-value assets, family limited partnerships, business valuation issues and family business succession planning.
+Mr. Dyer is widely recognized for his work representing clients in Texas and throughout the country in transfers of hard-to-value assets, family limited partnerships, business valuation issues and family business succession planning.

-Mr. Dyer is ranked as Band 1 in Texas: Private Wealth Law for Chambers High Net Worth (2016 & 2017) and is also recognized as the only Texas attorney represented in Private Wealth: Central Region – Nationwide for Chambers USA (2015, 2016 & 2017).
-He is also listed in Best Lawyers in America (2007-2017, Woodward White, Inc.) and Texas Super Lawyers (2004-2017, Thomson Reuters).
-Chambers High Net Worth (2017) quoted one of Mr. Dyer's clients saying that “he is ‘an extraordinarily technical lawyer’ who is ‘very smart and able to analyze complex situations.'"
+Mr. Dyer is ranked as Band 1 in Texas: Private Wealth Law for Chambers High Net Worth (2016-2020) and is also recognized as the only Texas attorney represented in Private Wealth: Central Region for Chambers High Net Worth (2016-2020).
+He is also listed in Best Lawyers in America (2007-2019, Woodward White, Inc.) and Texas Super Lawyers (2004-2019, Thomson Reuters).
+Chambers High Net Worth (2020) quoted an interviewee saying that "he is wicked smart."

 Mr. Dyer's educational background was focused on business and finance.
 Before becoming an attorney, he worked as an investment banker in mergers and acquisitions for Wasserstein Perella & Co., Inc.

-- Founding entrepreneurs – assistance to founders of businesses, both privately and publicly owned, worth anywhere from $15 million to over $1 billion, in all aspects of restructurings and transition of ownership to subsequent generations or charity, including those businesses involved in oil and gas exploration and production, oilfield services and equipment, petrochemicals and related products, timber, various types of manufacturing, real estate (retail, multifamily, hotels, office buildings), technology (equipment and services), distribution (heavy equipment, beverages, warehousing), retailing (cars, grocery, clothing, furniture), insurance, banking, import/export, farming and ranching, tourism and services of all kinds
+- Founding entrepreneurs – assistance to founders of businesses, both privately and publicly owned, worth anywhere from $25 million to over $1 billion, in all aspects of restructurings and transition of ownership to subsequent generations or charity, including those businesses involved in a variety of industries such as oil and gas exploration and production, oilfield services and equipment, petrochemicals and related products, timber, various types of manufacturing, real estate (retail, multifamily, hotels, office buildings), technology (equipment and services), distribution (heavy equipment, beverages, warehousing), retailing (cars, grocery, clothing, furniture), insurance, banking, import/export, farming and ranching, tourism and services of all kinds

 - Wealthy heirs and their fiduciaries – representation of trust and estate fiduciaries and beneficiaries in dealing with each other generally and in the handling of substantial long-term family wealth and complex trust and estate administrations, including advice on how to exercise powers over trusts and estates, how to deal with financial advisors of all kinds (accountants, money managers, insurance providers), resolving conflicts among beneficiaries and resolving conflicts between beneficiaries and fiduciaries